sdiehl/write-you-a-haskell/001_basics.md

 * [Real World Haskell](http://www.amazon.com/Real-World-Haskell-Bryan-OSullivan/dp/05965149800) by Bryan O'Sullivan, Don Stewart, and John Goerzen

 There are some books as well, but your mileage may vary with these.
-Much of the material is dated and only covers basic functional programming and not "programming in the large".
+Much of the material is dated and only covers basic programming and not "programming in the large".

 * [Learn you a Haskell](http://learnyouahaskell.com/) by Miran Lipovača
 * [Programming in Haskell](http://www.amazon.com/gp/product/0521692695) by Graham Hutton